 It's very unlikely they'll be caused by nasal or sinus cancer, but it's worth getting them checked out.

-If a GP thinks you might need some tests to find out what's causing your symptoms, you'll usually be referred to an ear, nose and throat (ENT) consultant in hospital.
+If a GP thinks you might need some tests to find out what's causing your symptoms, you'll usually be referred to an ear, nose and throat (ENT) consultant at a hospital.

 Diagnosing nasal and sinus cancer